Axvser/MinimalisticWPF/README.md

 ### [ 5 - 3 ] Code Practices

-Take text color as an example - how to modify the text color change effect on mouseover under different themes
+Take text-color as an example.
+Let's implement the following effect
-- Light themes default to black and turn red when hovered over
+- Light themes default to "#1e1e1e" and turn "Cyan" when hovered
-- Dark themes default to white and turn blue when hovered over
+- Dark themes default to "White" and turn "Violet" when hovered

 Using